Vassar-Robot-Competition-2018/teamB/Notebook/week-11.md

 ## Division of Labor
 **Steven Park**
-- Worked on the robot body especially the arms
+- Finished building and attaching the arms to the robot
+- Modified the robot body to increase stability and reduce shaking, improve balance, and prevent parts from falling off
-- Helped with crimping 8 wires
+- Helped with crimping 8 wires for the RGB sensors

 **Wenxuan Guo**
 - Worked on the RGB sensor code for backup